Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-826-reworking_search.md

 #### Background (Existing Search API)

 The initial implementation of the DDS search API has exposed several usage issues.
-These issues, which stem from the fact that consumers can pass-through native Elactic DSL, are as follows:
+These issues, which stem from the fact that consumers can pass-through native Elastic DSL, are as follows:

 * Elastic DSL is complex and requires a deep-dive by consumers to understand how to construct valid queries.
 In addtion, knowledge of the underlying indexing (analyzer) strategy used for the Elastic documents is essential.